(Fruit Tree Care)

 Don’t you want your family and friends to look at your fruit trees this year and exclaim, “What a fruiting beauty?!
 Don’t you want to share your bountiful harvest of peaches, apples, and plums with those you love?
 I am assuming your answer is a hardy “Yes!”
 Okay then, let’s make this happen.
 Fruit tree care begins now.

-There isn’t much happening right now orrrr isss there?
+There isn’t much happening right now or is there?
 Yes, there is plenty going on with our fruit trees right now.
-The root system is waking up and busily absorbing nutrients and water, the canopy is starting to push out green buds that will open into beautiful flowers, and unfortunately diseases and insects may also be waking up on our fruit trees.
+The root system is waking up and busily absorbing nutrients and water, the canopy is starting to push out green buds that will open into beautiful flowers, and unfortunately, diseases and insects may also be waking up on our fruit trees.

 Let’s begin, shall we!?
 Grab a bottle of Bonide’s All Season Horticultural Oil.
 If using concentrate, mix at a rate of 3 tablespoons per gallon of water.
-Spray entire fruit tree from tips of branches to bottom of trunk.
+Spray the entire fruit tree from the tips of branches to the bottom of the trunk.
 This will help eliminate any overwintering insects or insect eggs.
 I always recommend horticultural oil to wake up the garden.
-Spray when temperatures are above 40 degrees but before they burst open their buds.
+Spray when temperatures are above 40 degrees but before the buds open.

 When you grab your bottle of Horticultural Oil, be sure to pick up a bag of Espoma’s Tree-Tone.
 Tree-Tone is the perfect, organic, slow-release fertilizer for your fruit trees.
 Don’t be shy.
 Most people under-fertilize.
 Remember, it takes a lot of energy for fruit trees to push out that delicious fruit.
 Depending on the size of your fruit trees, you can use anywhere from 3lbs/9 cups to 6lbs/18 cups per inch of trunk diameter.
-That is a lot folks.
-Apply the fertilizer at the drip-line of the tree always.
+I know that sounds like a lot, but trust me!
+Apply the fertilizer at the drip line of the tree always.
 That is where all the hungry feeder roots hang out.
 Feeding and Horticultural Spray can both happen NOW!